loebse/BestSkiDay/README.md

 - 🟡 60-79: Good conditions
 - 🔴 0-59: Suboptimal conditions

+## Location Management

+The app provides several ways to manage your ski destinations:
+- **Current Location**: Automatically detect your location
+- **Search**: Find any ski resort or location worldwide
+- **Favorites**: Save and organize your preferred destinations
+  - Add to favorites with a single tap
+  - Quick access to favorite locations
+  - Swipe to remove from favorites
+  - Persistent storage between app launches

 ## Privacy

 Best Ski Day requires location access to provide accurate weather forecasts.
 Your location data is only used to fetch weather information and is never stored or shared with third parties.
+Favorite locations are stored locally on your device.

 ## Requirements

 - iOS 15.0 or later
 - Location Services enabled for current location features
+- Internet connection for weather data

 ## Data Sources